Sunday 1 February 2015, 8pm

 • KATHERINA BORNEFELD - drums, vocals

-The adventurous, innovative Dutch band The Ex exists 40 years this year and is still going strong.
+The adventurous, innovative Dutch band The Ex are still going strong after over 40 years.
 New projects, new songs and new adventures.

 The Ex have defied categorisation ever since they started playing in 1979.
 Born out of the punk explosion, when anything and everything was possible, the band have still managed to retain both curiosity and passion for their music.
 Using guitars, bass, drums and voice as their starting point, The Ex have continued to musically explore undiscovered areas right up to the present day.